 Master of Arts in Transformational Urban Leadership (MATUL) Program

 TUL505A Language and Culture Learning I (Online) (3 units)

+Professor: Frances Wu (swu@apu.edu)

 APU Mission Statement

 Azusa Pacific University is an evangelical Christian community of disciples and scholars who seek to advance the work of God in the world through academic excellence in liberal arts and professional programs of higher education that encourage students to develop a Christian perspective of truth and life.

+MA in Transforamtional Urban Leadership

 The aim of the MA in Transformational Urban Leadership is to increase the capacity of emergent leaders among the urban poor, with wisdom, knowledge, character and skill across the full range of leadership dynamics of urban poor movements.